 I am no stranger to worry.
 In fact, I was pretty much raised on it: love, chicken soup and worry.
 Suffice it to say that worrying is pretty much in my DNA.
-And after a few decades of counseling others from all walks of life, I realize that I am not alone.
+After a few decades of counseling others from all walks of life, I realize that I am not alone.
 It’s human nature to worry.
 If you’re a parent, I’m pretty sure it’s in the job description.
-But having spent a lot of time lost in the depths of worry and its more intense form, anxiety, I have often wondered: Is worry actually useful?
+Having spent a lot of time lost in the depths of worry and its more intense form, anxiety, I have often wondered if worry is actually useful.

-We all have our share of things to worry about — from personal to global issues.
-But there is a distinction between worrying and thoughtful planning.
-Worry is about focusing on troubling things that might happen but generally speaking, worry does not help a troubling situation.
+We all have our share of things to worry about—from personal to global issues.
+But there is an important difference between worrying and thoughtful planning.
+Worry is about focusing on troubling things that could happen but for the most part, worry does not help a troubling situation.
 Thoughtful planning and action can help.
-Deciding to let go and focus on the present moment can help.
 Sometimes, asking someone else for help can help.
-Sometimes asking something bigger than our minds — like whatever made the oceans, rainforests, flowers, snowflakes and babies — can help.
+Sometimes deciding to let go and focus on the present moment can help.
+Sometimes asking something bigger than our minds—like whatever made the oceans, rainforests, flowers, snowflakes, and babies—can help.

 It’s not always easy to let go of our worrisome thoughts.
 Some are stronger and more convincing than others.
 But if we can stay committed to living more in the present moment instead of believing every thought that pops up in our minds, it can really make a difference.

-One of my all time favorite quotes is from the author Eckhart Tolle.
+One of my all-time favorite quotes is from the author Eckhart Tolle.
 He says, “Worry pretends to be necessary but serves no useful purpose.”
-And boy oh boy does it pretend to be necessary!
-In my counseling practice, I regularly work with people who worry all the time.
+It sure does pretend to be necessary sometimes!
+In my counseling practice, In my therapy practice, I work with people who worry all the time.
 When we take a deeper look at their relationship to worry, I often notice a theme.
 A lot of people think that their worry somehow protects them from or prepares them for painful situations that may or may not happen in the future.
 But does it really?
 If someone worries that others will judge or criticize them, how does their worry actually help?
 How does constantly worrying that one might die prematurely or contract a fatal illness prevent that from happening?
-The theory I often hear is, “If I think about it in advance, I will be more prepared if or when it actually happens.”
+One theory I often hear is, “If I think about it in advance, I’ll be more prepared if or when it actually happens.”
 But is that true?

 So what does worry do?
-Worry makes your body feel as if the circumstance you are worried about is actually happening when in most cases it’s not.
+Worry makes our bodies feel as if the circumstance we are worried about are actually happening when in most cases it’s not.
 After experiencing my first big California earthquake, I found myself worrying frequently about there being another one.
-Every little jolt, door slam, foot stomp or thunderstorm sent me into a tizzy.
+Every little jolt, door slam, foot stomp, or thunderstorm sent me into a tizzy.
 Not to mention the quiet times my mind decided to get a jump on things and just plain worry without any evidence whatsoever!
 I realized after a while that if another actual earthquake happened, I wouldn’t have time to worry.
-I would head to the nearest door or react in whatever way I manage to at the time.
+I would head to the nearest door or react in whatever way I managed to at the time.
 Worrying now won’t help me then.
 Canned goods and bottled water might.
-So I began to thank my mind for sharing and for trying to anticipate and prepare for every possible future catastrophic quake.
+So, I began to thank my mind for sharing and trying to anticipate and prepare for every possible future catastrophic quake.
 I began to reassure myself that I was actually safe in the moment.
 And I continued my resolve to spend more time in reality and deal with hard times when they actually arrived, rather than create them in a false attempt to prevent and prepare for them.

 Even though worry feels like serious business, a sense of humor can help sometimes too.
 In a recent session with a client who was preparing to travel abroad for a few months, we discussed her fears about her upcoming trip.
 She was excited for the opportunity to travel but she was very worried about going off to a foreign country without her familiar support system.
 She said, “I’m worried that my anxiety will ruin my trip.”
 She then laughed and said playfully, “I’m worried about ruining my trip and I am actually ruining my day!
 I’m worried about being worried!”